mccoyJosh/ClassInfo/SDEV120/M05/Day1/1_common_mathematical_formulas.md

 the sum would be 6!

-Summation can also be represetented with the sigma symbol and some identifiers:
+Summation can also be represented with the sigma symbol and some identifiers:

 ![Sum](assets/sum.png)